devteaminc/carousel/README.md

 							/ /__| (_| | | | (_) | |_| \__ \  __/ |
 							\____/\__,_|_|  \___/ \__,_|___/\___|_|
 ```
 An image Carousel slider built using Prototype.js and CSS Animations.
 This plugin has a hard dependency on Prototype.js.
+Works best with images of equal width and height.

 Demo: http://devteaminc.github.io/carousel/